remotion-dev/remotion/packages/docs/docs/config.md

 ### setQuality()

 The JPEG quality of each frame.
 Must be a number between 0 and 100.
+Will not work if you render PNG frames.
 [Default: 80](https://github.com/chromium/chromium/blob/99314be8152e688bafbbf9a615536bdbb289ea87/headless/lib/browser/protocol/headless_handler.cc#L32).

 ```tsx
 Config.Output.setQuality(90);